NFL ODDS Hub

 Teasers are also similar to parlays because you must have multiple bets on the same ticket.
 The minimum amount of games for a teaser ticket is two.

-When you have a two-game teaser ticket, you are allowed to move the point spread in the direction of your choice for both games you are betting on.
+When you have a two-game teaser ticket, you can move the point spread in the direction of your choice for both games you are betting on.

 NFL Futures